-In this post I will discuss about the input bias current and input offset current of the practical Operational Amplifier.
+In this post op amp input bias current and offset current I will discuss about the input bias current and input offset current of the practical Operational Amplifier.
 In the last post I have discussed about the DC offset voltage of the Operational Amplifier and there I have mentioned that the practical Operational Amplifier due to the limitation of the manufacturing technologies are subjected to some DC imperfections and these DC imperfections effects the Operation of the practical Operational Amplifier circuits.
 The input bias current and the input offset current are also these DC imperfections and thus also affect the ideal operation of the Operational Amplifier circuits.

 After reading this post you will learn about the input bias and input offset current of the Operational Amplifier, the effect of these DC imperfections on the operation of the Operational Amplifier circuits and the output signals.
 So sit back, keep reading and enjoy learning.